cunarist/rinf/documentation/docs/index.md

 ![Preview](assets/preview.gif)

-This is a production-ready framework for creating beautiful and performant cross-platform apps using Flutter and Rust with batteries fully included.
+Rinf is a production-ready framework for creating beautiful and performant cross-platform apps using Flutter and Rust with batteries fully included.
 Simply add this framework to your app project, and you're all set to write Flutter and Rust together!

 ## 🎮 Demo